Disclaimer: I don't own Pokémon.

 At a much more sedate pace, the dragoness began flying downwards to the grassy plains that expanded below her, the black dragoness' eyes focused on the other dragon she was levitating towards.
 "Hello," she greeted gently, her voice airy and soft.

 The father Latios turned to look at her.
 He didn't seem surprised at all by her sudden appearance, it was clear he had sensed her a long way back.
 "Hello to you too," he responded in greeting, giving a small curt nod of respect.
-"Did you put a protection around my children like I requested you to?" he asked, quickly jumping to the most important topic in his mind.
+"Did you put a protective shield up around my children like I requested you to?" he asked, quickly jumping to the most important topic in his mind.

 The dragoness released a small breath of amusement at how quickly the Eon Pokémon jumped to the topic, but she could understand why he did it.
 "Yes, I did," she answered.
 "I put a thin ghost shield around the twins.
 Using them as the epicenter, the shield will move along with them no matter where they go.
 They'll be completely safe under my watch," she informed him as she approached the elder Latios steadily, stopping several dozen feet in front of him.
 Her huge towering form loomed over the comparatively much, much smaller Latios rather ominously, despite the fact that the friendly meeting indicated that they got along quite well.
 The pale glow of the moonlight above them created a dim illumination that glistened softly on the Latios' reflective feather down and the dragoness' shiny black scales.